JMSLab/Template/docs/production.md

 ### Goals

   *  Data sources are acknowledged in a manner consistent with our agreement with the data provider.

   *  Data providers are provided with advanced notice when required by DUAs.

+  *  Data sources and user agreements are clearly indicated in the readme and /docs of the raw data directories.

 ### Deliverables

-  *  A single pdf document with proposed changes to acknowledgments clearly marked using Adobe Acrobat’s commenting tools.
-Comments should identify acknowledgments that need to be added along with proposed wording, as well as proposed revisions to existing acknowledgments.
-Comments should identify the source in the repository of the relevant user agreement.
+  *  A single pdf document with proposed changes to acknowledgments, including information on the location of the relevant DUA in the repository.

-  *  Data sources and user agreements should be clearly indicated in the readme and /docs of the raw data directories used by the project.
-The raw data directories should be updated if this is not the case.
+  *  A list for PI of updates to raw data documentation.

-  *  A list for PIs of any DUAs that require that we notify someone in advance of posting/submission, and the language giving the details of whom/how/when to notify.
+  *  A list for PI of any DUAs that require that we notify someone in advance of posting/submission, and the language giving the details of whom/how/when to notify.

 ## Task [NUMERICAL]: Check accuracy of numerical procedures